Adrija-B/flask-docker-hello-world/README.md

          </details>
          <details>
           <summary>`word` route</summary>
-          <p>This route uses the python *requests* package to fetch a random word from https://random-word-api.herokuapp.com/word?number=1, which it then changes to upper case and then reverses the characters.
+          <p>This route uses the python *requests* package to fetch a random word from [Random Word API](https://random-word-api.herokuapp.com/word?number=1 "Link Title"), which it then changes to upper case and then reverses the characters.
 The new word and the original word are combined into a JSON file and returned. </p>
         </details>
         <details>
          <summary>`string-count` route</summary>
-         <p>The route returns the length of any given string.
-I used https://reqbin.com/ to enter a string.</p>
+         <p>The route returns the length of any given string, again in JSON format.
+I used https://reqbin.com/ to enter a string and check.</p>
         </details>

 - - - -